Technology Policies & Procedures

-- Associating an unapproved domain name with a Doane College-owned IP address.
+- Associating an unapproved domain name with a Doane University-owned IP address.

 - Knowingly or carelessly performing an act that will interfere with the normal operation of computers, terminals, peripherals, or networks (this includes downloading excessive amounts or transferring excessive amounts across the network).

 - Deliberately wasting/overloading computing resources, such as printing too many copies of a document or using excessive bandwidth on the network.
 Individuals who use excessive amounts of bandwidth will be notified and given an opportunity to adjust their usage.
 If the individual does not voluntarily comply, access for that individual will be electronically restricted.

 - Using Doane University resources for commercial activity such as creating products or services for sale.

 - Forging or disguising the identity of a user or machine in an electronic communication.

 - Attempting to monitor or tamper with other user's electronic accounts; communications; or reading, copying, changing, or deleting another user's files or software without the explicit agreement of the owner.

 - Violating copyright laws and their fair use provisions through inappropriate reproduction, downloading, and/or distribution of music (including MP3 files), movies, computer software, copyrighted text, images, etc. Note: all Doane network users are expected to comply with the copyright laws of the United States, regardless of the location of the server from which they are downloading.